cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

     This change takes effect starting from CloudNativePG 1.21.0.

-[As already anticipated in release 1.20](installation_upgrade.md#replication-slots-for-high-availability), replication slots for High Availability are now enabled by default.
+[As already anticipated in release 1.20](installation_upgrade.md#replication-slots-for-high-availability), replication slots for high availability are now enabled by default.

-If you want to ensure replication slots are disabled, regardless of which version of CloudNativePG you are running, we advise you to explicitly declare it by setting:
+If you want to ensure replication slots are disabled, regardless of the version of CloudNativePG you're running, we recommend that you explicitly declare it by setting:

 ```yaml